tervio/shares-triangle/README.md

 # Example output

+## Customized shares-triangle plot

-Below is the shares-triangle plot depicting the evolution of age group population shares in selected countries.
+This shares-triangle plot depicts the evolution of age group population shares in selected countries.
 Some of the graph options are selected at the SharesTriangle_Maker.nb.
 Values that result in a useful graph depend on the data, e.g., how densely the plotted points are packed inside the triangle.

 ![Custom shares-triangle plot](https://github.com/tervio/shares-triangle/blob/main/graphs/test.svg?raw=true)

+## Preview plot of the entire shares-triangle

-Below is the preview plot that shows the entire probability triangle for the same data.
+The preview plot that shows the entire probability triangle for the same data.
 This can be useful for deciding on how to customize the shares-triangle plot.

 <p align="center">
 <img align="center" src="https://github.com/tervio/shares-triangle/blob/main/graphs/test_full.svg?raw=true">